NathanReb/ocaml-afl-examples/README.md

 ## Setup

-To be able to correctly run the examples in this repo and toy around with fuzzing you will need to install `afl` and have an `+afl` opam switch so that the binaries are properly instrumented for fuzzing.
+To be able to correctly run the examples in this repo and toy around with fuzzing you will need to install `afl` and have a `+afl` opam switch so that the binaries are properly instrumented for fuzzing.

 You can setup the afl switch by running: